ying-teaching/python/5-functions/function-concepts.md

 Some functions perform operations without returning a value, they are called `void functions`.
 The `void` means **nothing**.
 The above function that prints a message is a void function.
 The function `exit()` takes no argument and is a void function.
 It exits the program execution.

 Many functions perform some computation and return a value as its result.
+These are `value-returning` functions.
 You use the `return expression` in a function to return a value and complete the function.
 For example:

 ```python
 def add(number1, number2):